bcgov/wps/mobile/asa-go/README.md

 - The MapBox/MapLibre style is applied to the OpenLayers VectorTile layer using [ol-mapbox-style](https://github.com/openlayers/ol-mapbox-style)'s `applyStyle` function.

 ### Distributing
+Bump `appBuildVersion` appropriately via semvar, in `.github/workflows/asa_go_build_deploy.yml`.
+Run: `gh workflow run "Publish ASA Go"`
 This will build and publish the app that is on the `main` branch.
-Run: `gh workflow run "Publish ASA Go"`